BM-Internship-Project/Android-Team/README.md

 # FEATURES #
 - Intuitive UI screens for each feature with a smooth flow of activities
+- Onboarding: Introduces the app's main features to new users.
-- Sign Up + Login
+- User Authentication: Login + register
 - View past transactions history
 - Track Account Balance
 - Transfer money securely and instantly